Turn off the cell phone, close the computer, sit with a new or old friend, face to face and Listen to Each Other.

 Listening is a quiet compassion offering our hearts and minds, deepening our ability to relate to another human, increases wisdom; We are Limitless.

 My first Rottweiler Seybrook’s was at the end of her life.
-She was a Children’s therapy dog and now 14.5 years of age.
-Calling my vet we arranged a time for him to come to my home.
+She was a Children’s therapy dog and now 14.5 years of age, calling my vet we arranged a time for him to come to my home, I needed my neighbors to join me in silence watching with their hearts and eyes.

 Gathering Emme my house-sister, and my neighbors who lived next door and across the street.
 Inviting others with Rotties and other dogs, we all shared in the moment of Seybrook’s passing.